Noroff-FEU-Assignments/project-exam-1-Nickenn/README.md

 Snowboading blog site

 ## Description
-In this project created a blogsite called BOARDBLOG.
+In this project I created a blogsite called BOARDBLOG.
 This is a site about snowboarding with several blogposts that are called from a wordpress REST API.
 The site has JavaScript elements including a carousel and contactform validation.

 You can add some bullet points if you'd like to: